Posted: March 31, 2016 Filed under: Day in History, Teasers, Topic Guides

 Honolulu star-bulletin, April 21, 1916, P. 2

 This week in history — March 26, 1871 — Prince Jonah Kuhio Kalanianaole celebrated his forty-first birthday in Washington DC.
-Congressional delegate for Hawaii would receive congratulations from his colleagues in the U.S. Congress.
-A Connecticut newspaper described him as the following:
+Hawaii’s Congressional delegate received congratulations from the U.S. Congress.
+A Connecticut newspaper described him:

 Read more about “Prince Cupid” in “Hawaii’s Royal Delegate Celebrates 41st Birthday.”